Search

 So they waited, moved into a house with a driveway, and bought two EVs.
 Now Edmonds charges overnight on a standard wall outlet and estimates it costs him roughly four cents per 100 kilometres to drive.
 "It's dead simple," he says.
 "It's just plugging into a wall."

-That simplicity — so easy for homeowners, so elusive for condo dwellers — is becoming one of the most significant structural barriers to Canada's EV transition
+That simplicity — so easy for homeowners, so elusive for condo dwellers — is becoming one of the most significant structural barriers to Canada's EV transition.

 While Canada’s target of 100% zero-emission new vehicle sales by 2035 was scrapped this year, the federal government has still committed billions of dollars to building a domestic EV supply chain.
 But the existence of a domestic EV market assumes something that currently isn't true for a large share of the population: that Canadians can charge where they live.
 Roughly 30% of Canadians live in condos, apartments, and other multi-unit residential buildings, and the vast majority of those buildings have zero EV charging infrastructure.